Elements of a comprehensive environmental monitoring program, including compressed gas contamination monitoring.

 Since these factors affect each other, controlling them together forms the basis for overall environmental control.
 By keeping track of the values of each component, a cleanroom manager can anticipate and correct problems before the entire environment is affected.

-This second table controls microbial organisms in the clean environment and in compressed gases.
-The standards for this form of particles include the number of viable organisms:
+The standards for viable particles include the number of viable organisms:

 - in rooms/enclosures and compressed gases